-- Select the line for the profile that you want to change user settings for, and then choose the User Personalizations List action.
+- Select the line for the profile that you want to change user settings for, then choose the User Personalisations List action.

-- On the User Personalizations page, open the card for the user whose settings you want to change.
+- On the User Personalisations page, open the card for the user whose settings you want to change.

-- On the User Personalization Card page, edit the fields as necessary.
+- On the User Personalisation Card page, edit the fields as necessary.

 To activate a profile